christophehad/DishToDoor/database/README.md

-This is where we would add the MySQL database files
+This is where we would add the MySQL database files (.sql)